About the Artist

 Born in 1955 in Brooklyn, New York, I began drawing at the age of three after I was given a box of crayons instead of the piano lessons I had requested.
 My high school art program provided me with lots of opportunities for developing a personal style and artistic vision.
 While attending Hofstra University, I was exposed to an even wider variety of materials and processes.

 During my years as a corporate trainer in the 1980's, photography became my primary creative outlet.
 It was at that time that I developed an attraction for photographing weathered windows, walls, and other architectural elements.

 In 1989 I left corporate life and entered the full time world of creative exploration and discovery.
 I was in artistic bliss.
 After experimenting with cutting canvas, I began using multiple canvas surfaces to create paintings that became multi-dimensional experiences.

 And it was in the late 1990's, after becoming a Mom, that I began to integrate my photographs within the canvases.
-Now I am focused on incorporating music into my artwork.
-Since music has always been a part of my creative process and an important part of my life, I’ve decided to make it a focal point of my artwork for now and in the future.
+More recently, I focused on incorporating music into my artwork since music has always been a part of my creative process and an important part of my life.
+Currently I am finding myself in creative bliss as I merge the concepts of ancient books, ancient prayers, and ancient languages.